 Activity of the Year (As chosen by the audience)

 Notes - I finished the process of updating all my presentations this year - all bullet points are gone!
 I added in the animated paintings that I did over the summer and, once again, cut a bunch of stuff.
 I will definitely be shifting some of the cuts back in and some material back out but, for the most part, the presentations are solid.
 Kids liked them, I liked them - not much more to ask for (okay, students, can you please stop copying from the screen?)

 Choose Your Own Adventure - I did fewer CYOAs this year with my on-level kids as they independence just didn’t suit them well.
-My AVID kids did just as much and continued to create some cool projects.
+My Elective kids did just as much and continued to create some cool projects.
 I didn’t make any changes and didn’t even add any new options.
 I’ve got some new ideas I’m working on but nothing in finished form yet.

 Culture Shocks - Again, nothing new here.
 I made some minor adjustments to some of them throughout the year but for the most part they remained the same - a bunch of mini-activities, mostly fun ones, that help students to experience some of the more unique aspects of a civilization.